jacobartis/Capture-the-Flag-Agents/README.md

 ### Agent Actuators
 - Move forward or backward one space.
 - Rotate 90 degrees left or right.
-- Change the colour of the occupied to the Agents colour.
+- Interact with the cell they occupy
-- Agents can communicate to other agents.
+- Agents can communicate to other agents at any time.
+- Agents know where flags are at all times.
 ### Execution Loop
 - The loop is executed until the simulation is ended.
 - In each iteration: